-If you decide at any time that you no longer wish to accept Cookies from our Site for any of the purposes described above, then you can instruct your browser, by changing its settings, to stop accepting Cookies or to prompt you before accepting a Cookie from the websites you visit.
+If you decide at any time that you no longer wish to accept Cookies from our website for any of the purposes described above, then you can instruct your browser, by changing its settings, to stop accepting Cookies or to prompt you before accepting a Cookie from the websites you visit.
 Consult your browser’s technical information.
-If you do not accept Cookies, however, you may not be able to use all portions of the Site or all functionality of the Site.
+If you do not accept Cookies, however, you may not be able to use all portions of the website or all functionality of the website.

 If you have any questions about how to disable or modify Cookies, please let us know at the contact information provided below.
 Further information about cookies, including how to see what cookies have been set on your computer or mobile device and how to manage and delete them, visit www.allaboutcookies.org and www.youronlinechoices.com.uk.